Fairblock/ArbitrumContracts/Readme.md

 1. **Script for Simplification**:
    - Location: `test-script` folder.
    - Function: Automates the deployment of contracts, encryption of bids, and execution of test case.
+This script gets the private key of a wallet as input.
+The wallet needs to have some stylus testnet tokens to be able to perform the contract developments and calls.
+To get the token, the testnet faucet at [Arbitrum Stylus Testnet Faucet](https://bwarelabs.com/faucets/arbitrum-stylus-testnet) can be used.

 2. **Pre-requisites**:
    - Repositories: `encrypter` and `ShareGenerator`.